ResearchCoverSheet_For more info

 - October 1 (for funding to begin January 1)

-Proposal Format: (Use 12-point Times or 11-point Arial font, single-spaced with 1 inch margins)
+Proposal Format: (Use 12-point Times or 11-point Arial font, single-spaced with 1 inch margins).
+Please assemble, in this order, into a single PDF document.

 I. Cover sheet